 - While potatoes are boiling, saute garlic and onion until translucent (3-5 minutes)

 - Add Herbs De Provence to pan and stir.

 - Add sausage, paprika, and red pepper flakes, salt, and pepper and cook until til golden brown – add brown sugar if you wish – make sure you do not have too hot of pan because brown sugar could crystalize.

-- Add rest of veggies. – cook until soft.
+- Add rest of veggies. – cover and cook until soft.
 8ish minutes.

 - Add sausage, carrot, and celery mixture to a greased cooking dish.